kerighan/kinbaku/docs/source/overview.rst

 Free software
 -------------

-Kinbaky is a free software; you can redistribute it and/or modify it under the terms of the MIT License.
+Kinbaku is a free software; you can redistribute it and/or modify it under the terms of the MIT License.
 All contributions are welcomed.
 Join our Github https://github.com/kerighan/kinbaku.

 History
 -------